cool open-source software1

 qutebrowser

-qutebrowser is a fun alternative to Chrome or any browser, really.
-It is written using Python and “Qt”, which is an even greater beast of an open-source project that allows developers to write ‘cross-platform apps‘and is pretty impressive in itself.
+qutebrowser is a fun alternative to Chrome or any browser.
+It is written using Python and “Qt”, which is an open-source project allowing developers to write ‘cross-platform apps’.

-Anyhow, qutebrowser is just fun to use.
+Anyhow, qutebrowser is fun to use.
 Keyboard-based workflows, in general, are fun to use.
-Being able to have a quick interface for what you want to do is just good UX.
-Of course, in many cases it is “overkill”, akin to using a stenography keyboard to write a paper, but even in general cases it is pretty useful.
+Having a quick interface for what you want to do is good UX.
+It can be “overkill”, akin to using a stenography keyboard to write a paper, but even in general cases, it is useful.

-A small rabbit hole to dive down: History of Web Engines
+A small rabbit hole to go down: History of Web Engines

 Readest

-Readest is an e-book PDF reader that I recently stumbled upon.
-I found it after being pretty miffed about the sheer, almost absurd, greed of AI companies that make “TTS (Text To Speech)” readers on IOS.
+Readest is an e-book PDF reader I recently stumbled upon.
+I found it after being pretty miffed about the sheer, almost absurd, greed of AI companies making “TTS (Text To Speech)” readers on iOS.
 The popular ones charge like $10-$20 a month for a TTS reader.
-Isn’t that crazy?
+Isn’t the price crazy?

-The point being, unless you are querying their own “self-hosted” AI models to generate audio for the text snippets, you are basically paying for your own compute.
-It’s not like the models used by these services are “novel” or anything; they usually take a pre-trained model from coqui and then modify it.
+Unless you are querying their own “self-hosted” AI models to generate audio for the text snippets, you are basically paying for your own compute.
+It’s not like the models used by these services are “novel” or anything.
+They usually take a pretrained model from coqui and then modify it.

 URL TO EPUB

-Given that Readest can only run TTS on “.epub” formatted text, I wanted a way to input a URL and get out a valid “.epub” file so I can have TTS for any site.
+Readest can only run TTS on “.epub” formatted text.
+I needed a way to input a URL and get out a valid “.epub” file so I can have TTS for any site.
 I was planning on writing my own web-based converter, so I learned a lot in the process.
-Like, who knew “.epub” was just a zip file that contained XHTML and a standardized folder structure spec.
+Like, who knew “.epub” was a zip file containing XHTML and a standardized folder structure spec.

 Joplin

 Joplin is my note-taking app.
 Surprisingly, again it supports “cross-platform” although this time using “Electron” for PC platforms and “React Native” for mobile.
-It is a simple but feature-filled note-taking application and works as intended for most of my workflows.
+It is a simple and feature-filled note-taking application.

 The main competitor to this would be “Obsidian”, and although I do admit their “Knowledge Graph” feature is cool, none of it warrants me switching off Joplin for.